dahyeshon/Final-Report/README.md

 Final Report of Blockchain and bitcoin taught by Professor, Jaehyuck Choi.

-Topic: A New Business Plan: Blockchain in Second-hand market service platform
+# Topic: A New Business Plan: Blockchain in Second-hand market service platform

-Description:
-1. Review Biz: Several business existed examples of Blockchain technology in various industry
+# 1. Review Biz: Several business existed examples of Blockchain technology in various industry
-2. White Paper: A New Business Plan: Blockchain in Second-hand market

-Outline
-- Several examples of Blockchain applied on various area
-- New Blockchain idea in Second-hand market
-  - introduction of a company where it already has been doing a business in second-hand car market: CARVERTICAL|[(https://www.carvertical.com/)]

-1. Existed examples of Blockchain Technology in varioud industry
  - Financing
     - JP Morgan Chase,

   - Accounting